 Employees, customers, and suppliers constantly cc’ing you on e-mails can be a sign that they are looking for your approval or that you have not made clear when you want to be involved in their work.

 Start by asking your employees to stop using the cc line in an e-mail; ask them to add you to the “to” line if you really must be made aware of something – and only if they need a specific action from you.

-If you can say Yes to 3 or more of these hints, then your business may be a little too dependant on you.
+If you can say Yes to 3 or more of these hints, your business may be too dependent on you.
 Don’t worry.
 This is fixable!

 This is just one of 8 factors determining your business's success and not to mention value.